Water Filtration Overview

 Membrane |

-Approximate range of molecule, ion or particle diameters retained
+Approximate diameter range of molecules, ions or particles retained

 (µ, microns) |